vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 ## Precautions

-* You CANNOT modify a property with TTL options on it.
+* You CANNOT modify a property schema with TTL options on it.

 * TTL options and indexes CANNOT coexist on a tag or an edge type.
 Not even if you try to set them on different properties.